William Porterfield

-William Thomas Stuart Porterfield (born 6 September 1984) is an Irish former cricketer and a former captain of the Ireland cricket team.
+William Thomas Stuart Porterfield (born 6 September 1984) is an Irish former cricketer from Northern Ireland and a former captain of the Ireland cricket team.
 He played first-class cricket for Gloucestershire and Warwickshire.
 A left-handed batsman, he played for Ireland from 2006 to 2022, and has captained Ireland at all levels from Under-13 and is considered one of the greatest Irish cricketers of all time.
 During Afghanistan T20I series in March 2017, he passed 1,000 runs in T20Is and became the first player from Ireland to do so.
 In May 2018, he was named as the captain of Ireland's squad for their first ever Test match, against Pakistan.
 He announced his retirement from international cricket on 16 June 2022.

 In December 2018, he was one of nineteen players to be awarded a central contract by Cricket Ireland for the 2019 season.
 In July 2019, Porterfield scored his 4,000th run in ODI cricket and recorded his 50th win as captain of Ireland's One Day International team.
 In January 2020, he was one of nineteen players to be awarded a central contract from Cricket Ireland, the first year in which all contracts were awarded on a full-time basis.
 Later the same month, in the second ODI against the West Indies, Porterfield played in his 300th international match for Ireland and announced his retirement from international cricket on 16 June 2022.

 International career

 Porterfield made his first-class cricket debut on 17 May 2006, for Ireland against Namibia in the 2006–07 ICC Intercontinental Cup.
 On 31 January 2007, he scored his maiden ODI century with an unbeaten 112 to guide his side to victory over Bermuda.
 He followed it up in his next game with 104 not out against Kenya.
 In the 2007 World Cup he was man of the match with 85 against Bangladesh during a Super Eight game, which Ireland won.

 Porterfield scored his maiden first-class century in late August 2007.
 In a match against Bermuda as part of the 2007–08 ICC Intercontinental Cup, Porterfield scored 166 runs from 326 balls.

 In the 2011 Cricket World Cup, Porterfield reached a fifty against the Netherlands.
-He hit 68 off 98 balls and helped his team to victory over the Netherlands.
+He hit 68 off 93 balls and helped his team to victory over the Netherlands.